Spartabariallali/Sparta_Airport_Project/README.md

 - Being able to link the data stored in table through the usage of primary and foreign keys -
 -

+### Logical Ordering of Events

+- We want to be able to first ask them where they want to travel to
+- Then we will ask them for their personal details
+- Then we will create a booking card and booking id for them